Fairtrade in Lincoln

 - A local Fairtrade steering group is set up to ensure continued commitment to its Fairtrade City status

 Once these five goals have been met, the people of the city are considered to be working towards helping farmers in the third world to be paid a decent wage and provide opportunities for their local communities to be sustainable.
 However, being a Fairtrade City is a continuing process of promoting and supporting the Fairtrade initiative.

 If you would like further information on Fairtrade in Lincoln or if you would like to register your business, workplace, faith group or school as supporting Fairtrade in the city, please contact the Lincoln Fairtrade City Steering Group on email@example.com.

-Further information on the work of the group can be found on the following pages:
+Further information on the work of the group can be found at: